A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT: Deformation of QFT in Globally Hyperbolic Spacetimes

+where $P^{\Theta}$ is a fourth-order differential operator with smooth coefficients, that depend on the Poisson bivector, the orthogonal projection and the parallel transport. \end{lemma} \begin{proof} Using Definition \ref{def:2ptfct}, Proposition \ref{prop:defpro2} and assuming that the functions $(F_1,F_2)\in\mathcal{D}^{m}_{\rho,\delta}(\ma)$ we write the smeared deformed two-point function as

+where in the last lines we inserted the explicit form of the deformed product given in Proposition \ref{prop:defpro2} and we integrated by parts.
+The smoothness of the differential operator $P$ follows from the smoothness of the Poisson bivector (see Definition \ref{def:poisbivec}), the orthogonal projection (see Lemma \ref{lem:orthproj}) and the parallel transport. \end{proof}

-\begin{theorem} Let the state $\omega$ obey the microlocal spectrum condition.
-Then, the deformed state $\omega_{\Theta}$ obeys the microlocal spectrum condition as well, i.e.\
+\begin{theorem} Let the state $\omega_2$ obey the microlocal spectrum condition.
+Then, the deformed state $\omega^{\Theta}$ obeys the microlocal spectrum condition up to second order in $\Theta$, i.e.\

-where the deformed two-point function $\omega^{\Theta}_2$ is given in Definition \ref{def:2ptfct}. \end{theorem} \begin{proof} Let us write the deformed two-point function using the deformed product given in Equation \ref{eq:defprod2}, i.e.\

-where $P$ is a differential operator with smooth coefficients.
-This follows, because the embedding is smooth and hence the coordinate dependent $\Theta$ is smooth as well.
-By using Property \ref{propwf3} of the wavefront set and the fact that $\omega_2$ fulfills the microlocal spectrum condition we get the following chain
+where the deformed two-point function $\omega^{\Theta}_2$ is given explicitly in Lemma \ref{lem:2ptfct}. \end{theorem} \begin{proof} By using the smoothness of the differential operator $P^{\Theta}$ (see Lemma \ref{lem:2ptfct}), the following chain follows from Property \ref{propwf3} of the wavefront set and the fact that $\omega_2$ fulfills the microlocal spectrum condition

-\end{proof} \begin{corollary} The deformed two-point function $\omega^{\Theta}_2$ is Hadamard. \end{corollary} \begin{proof} The fact that the deformed two-point function is Hadamard follows directly from Theorem \ref{thm:defmsc} and Theorem \ref{thm:msceqhc}. \end{proof} \begin{theorem} Let $\iota_{M,g}$ and $\iota'_{M,g}$ be two different isomorphic embeddings and define the corresponding deformed states $\omega$ and $\omega'$ by using the deformed product (given in Equation \ref{eq:defprod2}), respectively.
+\end{proof} \begin{corollary} The deformed two-point function $\omega^{\Theta}_2$ is Hadamard. \end{corollary} \begin{proof} The fact that the deformed two-point function is Hadamard follows directly from Theorem \ref{thm:defmsc} and Theorem \ref{thm:msceqhc}. \end{proof} \begin{theorem} Let the deformed states $\omega^{\theta}_2$ and $\omega'^{\theta}_2$ be defined using either two different isomorphic embeddings or/and retractions.
 Then, the deformed two-point functions $\omega^{\Theta}_2$ and $\omega'^{\Theta}_2$ have the same wavefront set, i.e.

-\end{theorem} \begin{proof} Due to the smoothness of the embedding, the deformed two-point functions $\omega^{\Theta}_2$ and $\omega'^{\Theta}_2$ obey the $\mu$SC and according to Theorem \ref{thm:cinf}, their difference is smooth.
+\end{theorem} \begin{proof} Due to the smoothness of the embedding or retractions, the deformed two-point functions $\omega^{\Theta}_2$ and $\omega'^{\Theta}_2$ obey the $\mu$SC and according to Theorem \ref{thm:cinf}, their difference is smooth.
 Hence, by Property \ref{propwf1} we have

 and Property \ref{propwf2} the equates the two wavefront sets. \end{proof}